Terms of Reference:

 8. Best Execution and the Order Protection Rule

-Regardless of client instructions or consent, all client orders are subject to the Order Protection Rule that requires that ATBCM not trade through any visible order on any Canadian protected marketplace, as shown in National Best Bid and Offer (NBBO) order book.
-Protected orders and marketplaces are as defined in National Instrument 23-101: Trading Rules.
+Regardless of client instructions or consent, all client orders are subject to the Order Protection Rule which prohibits trading through any visible order on any Canadian protected marketplace, as shown in National Best Bid and Offer (NBBO) order book.
+Protected orders and marketplaces are as defined in National Instrument 23-101: Trading Rules.*** The OSC maintains the list of marketplaces, both protected and unprotected: https://www.osc.ca/en/industry/market-regulation/marketplaces

 9. Review of Best Execution Policies and Procedures

 ATBCM will maintain well-documented Best Execution Policies & Procedures.
-The Best Execution Committee will review such policies at least annually, or whenever there is any material change to internal technology, a change in liquidity patterns, or a change in the Canadian trading environment, such as the entry of a new marketplace, or the closing of a current marketplace, or a significant change in any of the marketplaces’ rules.
+The Best Execution Committee will review such policies at least annually, or whenever there is any material change to smart order routing technology, a change in liquidity patterns, or a change in the Canadian trading environment, such as the entry of a new marketplace, or the closing of a current marketplace, a significant change in any of the marketplaces’ rules or introduction of new regulatory markers.

 The compliance representative will document any changes in methodology or policy and retain evidence of such meetings.
 The compliance representative will also be responsible for updating the ATBCM website disclosures, and maintain evidence of such disclosure changes.